nihalh01/cosi/README.md

 	 - Click on the pen to the right of “Reset selection”.
 A drawing tool is activated; This allows the user to draw a rectangle over the selection area in order to select it.
 	 - Both options described above can also be combined with one another, the order being irrelevant.
 The users can therefore first select individual administrative units and then activate the drawing tool in order to add additional administrative units or to proceed the other way round.

-The defined planning area can be adjusted at any time; the area can be expanded (both by clicking and using the drawing tool), reduced (by clicking marked administrative units can be deselected) or completely reset (by clicking on “Reset selection”).
+The defined planning area can be adjusted at any time; the area can be expanded (both by clicking and using the drawing tool), reduced (by clicking marked administrative units can be deselected), or completely reset (by clicking on "Reset selection").

 A planning area does not always have to be defined first in every context of use; Certain analysis tools such as the "Accessibility Analysis" and "Comparable Areas" can be used without specifying an area beforehand.

 The following information applies to such cases:
-1. No data records are loaded, ie it is not possible to display the regional statistical data.
+1. No data records are loaded, i.e., it is not possible to display the regional statistical data.
 Regional statistical data are also not displayed in the dashboard.
 2. When adding topics from the specialist data, the loading process could take longer
 3. The availability analysis may not work reliably for a very large number of facilities.

 ## Map analysis of regional statistical data
 In addition to the technical data layers, the basis of all CoSI analysis functions are the data records of the StaNord database, which are available as time series for the various administrative units (see Sect.
 Regional statistical data).
 These can be visualized directly and dynamically on the map for the selected planning area.
 The color scaling and legend are generated dynamically from the selection.
 The most recent data set is always displayed.

 The tool for visualizing regional statistical data enables the selection of regional statistical data sets that are available for the selected districts.
 It can only be used if areas have already been selected using the area selection tool.
 The tool can visualize the selected data sets on the map and generates a dynamic legend.
-Furthermore, data sets for several years can be selected and, if desired, animated in consecutive order.
+Furthermore, data sets for several years can be chosen and, if desired, animated in consecutive order.

 ![Illustration 15th - Window for map analysis of statistical data](https://user-images.githubusercontent.com/79461871/127782132-cc308d4a-a00a-4422-bcdd-0a75c6321f15.JPG)